ACCIDENT DRIVING BORROWED CAR – MINNESOTA ATTORNEYS

 One of the laws that people seem to be surprised by is that the vehicle owner is responsible for any damage or injury that is caused by his car, even if the owner is not driving the car at the time, e.g. loaned the car to a friend.
 In other words, if you loan your automobile to a friend and the friend causes a vehicle crash, you as car owner are still responsible even though you were not driving the vehicle.
 The law is referred to as the Vehicle Safety Responsibility Act.
 Our car accident injury attorneys have handled many MN crash cases against a car owner where the driver had borrowed the car.
 That is the law in Minnesota.

-If you are injured in an accident while driving someone else’s car, you may be entitled to insurance coverage that’s on the car you borrowed.
+If you are injured in an accident while driving someone else’s car, you may be entitled to auto insurance coverage that’s on the car you borrowed.
 Insurance coverage for a borrowed car is something our MN auto accident attorneys will explain to you in more detail when you call our office.

 Here is the law regarding the owner’s responsibility and some of the surrounding sections: